YuraSamogalskiy/Todo-app01/README.md

-# Todo-app01
+# Todo-appV1 on react

-v1 todo app on react
+My first react-project.
-Delete todo by double-clicking
+If you want to delete a reminder, double-click on it